-While there hasn’t been much scientific research done on the effects of ASMR, there are lots of stories of people reporting it helped with their depression, anxiety, and sleep.
+While there hasn’t been much scientific research done on the effects of ASMR, many people who experience ASMR report that it helps with their depression, chronic pain, anxiety, and sleep.

 “I recently had a woman tell me her 2-year-old is on oxygen and my videos helped him fall asleep,” says Lily, “I’ve also had people pour their hearts out to me in the most humbling emails about how my content has helped them through trauma and depression.”